 Camp overnight in the campground.
 Scouts and other groups can try the rustic Organized Group Tent Campground.

 Explore the waters of Lake Jean via boat.
 Boat rentals are available during the summer.

 Enjoy fishing on Lake Jean through all seasons.
 Ice fishing is popular from November through March.

 Visit the park in winter to snowmobile, cross-country ski, and snowshoe.

-Enjoy the view from the Grand View Trail, especially in mid-June when the mountain laurel blooms.
+Enjoy the Laurel View Trail in mid-June when mountain laurel is in full bloom.

 How to Access the Waterfalls

 Twenty-one waterfalls are along the Falls Trail within the Glens Natural Area, while one (Adams) is only a few hundred feet from the Evergreen Parking Lot off PA 118.

 There are three parking areas that provide access to the Falls Trail: